 This is scary stuff: Someone will have to pick up the slack, and if they can’t do it then you are genuinely out of luck.
 To prevent this unhappy occurrence, you’ll need to truly become your own first responder and have at least a functional knowledge of essential first-aid and basic trauma care.

-If you can’t do it, someone in your family or group must know how or you had better make friends with a doctor, nurse or veterinarian in your neck of the woods if you are lucky enough to count them as a neighbor.
+If you can’t do it, someone in your family or group must know how or you had better make friends with a doctor, nurse, or veterinarian in your neck of the woods if you are lucky enough to count them as a neighbor.

 - Risk Factors: Death, Destruction of home and possessions, total loss of crops, loss of livestock, displacement.

-- Solution: Carefully choose or site homestead in area with minimal flood risk, prepare property for minor flooding with dikes and channels to improve drainage, protect against imminent flooding by filling sandbags or hydro-dams, or building dirt berms with heavy equipment.
+- Solution: Carefully choose or site homestead in an area with minimal flood risk, prepare property for minor flooding with dikes and channels to improve drainage, and protect against imminent flooding by filling sandbags or hydro-dams, or building dirt berms with heavy equipment.

 Flooding is one of the most common, most destructive, and most dangerous disasters that can occur.
 Anywhere on Earth that it can rain, it can flood, and your chances of enduring a destructive flood event grow exponentially if you are near a river or in a low-lying area.